 How exactly does it benefit customers?

 DR_ The key advantages are the speed with which they receive information and the system's end-to-end transparency.
 Using VABE, our clients can now monitor their wagons within all of Europe in real time.
 They also have direct access to the system because it is part of our central link2rail platform.
 Many customers appreciate that Track&Trace now gives them even better consignment tracking outside Germany and also closes the gap with the tracking features that are available for road haulage.
 This is an important step in the right direction for DB Cargo – it means more goods will be transported by train.

 Everywhere in Europe

 VABE delivers a fundamental advantage: customers have visibility of wagons' locations not only in Germany but anywhere along the route.
 In addition, freight wagons from other keepers can be connected to the system and displayed if needed.
 The function went live at the end of March and is already providing our customers with much higher-quality data via the Track&Trace e-service in link2rail.
 This, in turn, makes for faster and more precise status updates.
 We generate almost 200,000 messages every day.
 About 90% are linked to wagon transits, while the remaining 10% are for arrivals and departures.
 These notifications are now available via the link2rail eService Track&Trace both via the portal as well as the API for use in the customer's own systems.

 However, the integration of VABEs in Track&Trace is only the beginning: we are planning more IT innovations that will use position and sensor data to accelerate and simplify automated processes.

-As these activities will improve the competitiveness and logistics capability of rail freight transport, the Wagon Intelligence project is receiving funding of 5.7 million euros from the German Federal Ministry of Digital Affairs and Transport as part of the federal "Zukunft Schienengüterverkehr" (Future of Rail Freight Transport) program.
+As these activities will improve the competitiveness and logistics capability of rail freight transport, the Wagon Intelligence project is receiving funding from the German Federal Ministry of Digital Affairs and Transport as part of the federal "Zukunft Schienengüterverkehr" (Future of Rail Freight Transport) program.
 You can find more information here (German only).